 - Age appropriate snacks (mesh feeders or rice rusks can help stave off the crankies)

-- Toys: car seat mobiles, teething toys, rattles, Baby Einstein Take Along Tunes (this toy will be the ace up your sleeve!)
+- Toys for the road: car seat mobiles, teething toys, rattles, Baby Einstein Take Along Tunes (this toy will be the ace up your sleeve!)

 - Pacifiers if you use them